 Dining locations: Indoor and Outdoor Dining

 Drinks included: Tea, coffee, and filtered drinking water; other drinks cost extra.
 Expect to pay around $18 for a bottle of wine and $4 for a local beer.

 Honeymoons: Pole Pole is a very relaxed lodge, which is perfect for those wanting a romantic time in a peaceful location.
 Furthermore the team is very good at making guests feel special and pampered – setting up private dinners and other special touches.See more ideas for Honeymoons in Tanzania

 Beach holidays: For a beach holiday, it is more limited than Zanzibar.
-However, Pole Pole has a beach in front of it – but Mafia's most amazing beaches are reached on one of their dhow trips.
-These take you to remote sandbars in the bay: stunning small beaches with a 360º view of the ocean reached on a dhow trip.See more ideas for Beach holidays in Tanzania
+However, Pole Pole has one of the island’s better beaches.
+Casting off, some of Mafia’s best beaches are found on remote sandbars in the bay: stunning small beaches with a 360° view of the ocean reached on a dhow trip.See more ideas for Beach holidays in Tanzania

 Diving & snorkelling: As with all of the lodges on Mafia, Pole Pole offers fantastic diving in the Mafia Island Marine Park.
 This is some of the best diving on the East African coast.
 When we were last there, diving cost $40 for a single dive and $300 for a 10-dive package (plus $20 a day equipment-hire fee).See more ideas for Diving & snorkelling in Tanzania

 Wellbeing: Pole Pole has good, but very low-key massages and treatments, offered in a tiny, laid-back 'spa' on the beach.
 This isn't the place for high-end therapies, but for a relaxing massage in a great location, it's a really good bet!See more ideas for Wellbeing in Tanzania

 Property’s age restrictions: Pole Pole accepts children 10 years old or older.